Starting primary school

 Useful information for starting primary school

-Here is a link to the book about Fjóla in Icelandic, English, and Polish
+Here is a link to the book about Fjóla in Icelandic, English, and Polish.

 Before school starts

-If your child turns six during the year, you will receive an email from the City of Reykjavík asking you to confirm your child's enrollment in your district school.
-You can also apply outside of your school district.
+If your child turns six during the year, you will receive an email from the City of Reykjavík asking you to confirm your child's enrollment in their district school.

 What is a district school (I. “hverfisskóli”)?

-Reykjavík is divided into school districts.
-Each address belongs to a specific school.
 Children are entitled to attend the school in their district but you can also apply outside of your school district if you wish.
 It is not guaranteed that all primary schools will be able to accept children outside of their school districts.

 School calendar